be5invis/vscode-custom-css/README.md

 # Custom CSS and JS

-**IMPORTANT NOTE**: Custom CSS and JS 2.0 is NOT compatible with Custom CSS 1.x.
-In case of file corruption, reinstalling VS Code will revert all customized CSS and JS injections to the default.
+**IMPORTANT NOTE: Custom CSS and JS 2.0 is NOT compatible with Custom CSS 1.x.
+In case of file corruption, reinstalling VS Code will revert all customized CSS and JS injections to the default.**

 Custom CSS to your VS Code.
 Based on [robertohuertasm](https://github.com/robertohuertasm)’s [vscode-icons](https://github.com/robertohuertasm/vscode-icons).